 Chicano/Latino Studies is interdisciplinary, one can discover articles and books in the areas of psychology, education, literature, history and more.

 Use the tabs above to navigate through the following pages of the guide:

 - Encyclopedias & Reference Sources- Get background information on your topic from encyclopedias and other reference resources recommended on this page

 - Finding Articles - search for articles online and in print.
 Recommends the best resources for finding articles.

-- Books & Films - find books (print and online) and films (online and DVDs).
-Also learn how the library can get you books we don't have in our collection.
+- Books & eBooks- find books (print and online), and also learn how the library can get you books we don't have in our collection.

 - Citing Your Sources - Resources on how to format your citations and how to create reference lists for papers.